November 30th 2005 -

 feel like we have driven even half that far because the views are beautiful, and the roads are nice and smooth.
 Our goal is to get to Arches National Park in

 the next day or so.
 We spent three days in Vegas visiting with our friends Chris and Karolyn as well as Tony, Allison, and Kylie White.
-We had a great time,
+We had a great time, the

-cuddle with my toes.
+my toes.
 Well, we are off to complete our drive to Moab, Utah which is about 2 minutes from Arches.
-We will probably stay at a Rest Area tonight
+We will probably stay at a Rest Area tonight since it is still

-since it is still a bit of a drive into Moab.
+a bit of a drive into Moab.
 It is so nice to be on roads out of California.
-We pay some of the highest registration fees in California yet our roads
+We pay some of the highest registration fees in California yet our roads are the

-are the WORST!
+WORST!
 It's weird to think we won't be back in CA until the end of the year.
 Can't to see what's in store for us in the meantime.
 Stay Tuned!

 June 3rd -